DataDog/datadog-api-client-java/CONTRIBUTING.md

 While you can create an issue to suggest a client enhancement, you won't be able to make a Pull Request for it.

 Changes can only be made to:
-- Improve tests
+- Improve tests.
-- Improve dev tooling
+- Improve dev tooling.
 - Improve documentation.

 If that's the case, many thanks!